Luigi Capello: Military career

-Born in Intra on the shores of Lake Maggiore in relative poverty, before the unification of Italy, Luigi Capello revealed a very strong personality that allowed him to bypass numerous social prejudices.
+Born in Intra (since 1939 a frazione of Virbania) on the shores of Lake Maggiore in relative poverty, before the unification of Italy, Luigi Capello revealed a very strong personality that allowed him to bypass numerous social prejudices.
 Commissioned as a second lieutenant in 1878, he later attended the War School.
 Capello became a colonel in 1910 and commanded the 50th Infantry Regiment, Parma Brigade.
 With the rank of major general, he then assumed command of the "Abruzzi" Brigade assigned to Libya during the Italo-Turkish War where he had command of a brigade in the 4th Special Division of General Ferruccio Trombi, taking part in fights in the Derna sector.
 Promoted to lieutenant general in 1914 he commanded the 25th division (Cagliari) and then with the entry into the World War 1 of Italy, which took place on 24 May 1915, he was assigned to the 3rd Army.
 He commanded the 25th Division of the XIII Corps.

-He took part in the battles on the Karst Plateau until being promoted to Lieutenant General on 28 September 1915.
+Capello took part in the battles on the Karst Plateau until being promoted to Lieutenant General on 28 September 1915.
 He then commanded the VI Army Corps facing Gorizia and the heights of Podgora and of Sabotino.
 Despite the numerous offensives made during the third and fourth Battles of the Isonzo, the Austrian counteroffensives stymied the best efforts of the Italians.
 However, his great ambition helped him to be initially successful during the First World War achieving victory in the Sixth Battle of the Isonzo, with the conquest of the city of Gorizia.
 This was the first Italian victory of any substance and one that caused Capello's star to shine.
 The general was subsequently the subject of much envy, including that of General Cadorna.